deeplearning4j/deeplearning4j/download.md

 # ND4J

-DeepLearning4j uses [ND4J](http://nd4j.org/) as a computational kernel for matrix operations.
+DeepLearning4j uses [ND4J](http://nd4j.org/) as its scientific computing kernel for matrix operations.
 To get started with Deeplearning4j, you need to pick an [ND4J backend](http://nd4j.org/downloads.html), which will rely on GPUs or native computations.

 ##Why Swappable Backends?

 Many deep learning researchers have standardized on Cuda GPUs for parallel processing and matrix computations.
-Unfortunately, industry practicioners have to grapple with more limited options and legacy hardware.
-If you have a lot of legacy hardware, however, throwing CPUs at a deep-learning problem can work.
+Unfortunately, industry practicioners have to grapple with more limited options due to legacy hardware.
+Even facing such limitations, throwing CPUs at a deep-learning problem can significantly increase its speed.

 We created ND4J because no JVM Blas-based libraries allowed users to have a swappable interface for different fast-matrix operations.
-Swappable backends (a la [SLF4J](http://slf4j.org/)) was the only answer.
+Swappable backends (a la [SLF4J](http://slf4j.org/)) were the only answer.

 In addition, we felt a common API for creating machine-learning algorithms was a worthy goal.
 No one wants to rewrite their libraries if they find that their matrix run-time is faster.